DmitrySafonov/VictoriaMetrics/docs/README.md

   -reloadAuthKey value
      Auth key for /-/reload http endpoint.
 It must be passed via authKey query arg.
 It overrides -httpAuth.*
      Flag value can be read from the given file when using -reloadAuthKey=file:///abs/path/to/file or -reloadAuthKey=file://./relative/path/to/file .
 Flag value can be read from the given http/https url when using -reloadAuthKey=http://host/path or -reloadAuthKey=https://host/path
-  -retentionFilter array
+  -resetMetricsStatsAuthKey value
+     AuthKey for reseting metric names usage cache via /api/v1/admin/status/metric_names_stats/reset.
+It overrides -httpAuth.*
+     Flag value can be read from the given file when using -resetMetricsStatsAuthKey=file:///abs/path/to/file or -resetMetricsStatsAuthKey=file://./relative/path/to/file .
+Flag value can be read from the given http/https url when using -resetMetricsStatsAuthKey=http://host/path or -resetMetricsStatsAuthKey=https://host/path -retentionFilter array
      Retention filter in the format 'filter:retention'.
 For example, '{env="dev"}:3d' configures the retention for time series with env="dev" label to 3 days.
 See https://docs.victoriametrics.com/#retention-filters for details.
 This flag is available only in VictoriaMetrics enterprise.
 See https://docs.victoriametrics.com/enterprise/
      Supports an array of values separated by comma or specified via multiple flags.